ton-hue/tonhue.github.io/index.md

-## Welcome to Tonio Thurman's E-portfolio
+# Welcome to Tonio Thurman's E-portfolio

 This Website Contains Coding Enhancements to showcase skills in specific categories in Computer Science.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+## **Skill # 1 Software Design & Engineering**

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+This section contains the artifact and enhancement.
+The artifact is a creation made in visual studios using the language C++.
+I created a moving box utilizing texture and phong lighting and wanted to impliment the same idea using the language python in visual studios.
+The enhancement is showcasing my engineering skill of converting languages.

 ```markdown
 Syntax highlighted code block